All Episodes

 I don't know.

-And it it all involved finding ways to get the print people on TV and getting them paid.
+And it all involved finding ways to get the print people on TV and getting them paid.

-And even after that happened, the print people still thought they were real reporters, and the TV guys were just actors.
+And even after that happened, the print people still thought they were real reporters and the TV guys were just actors.

 And to a certain extent, that's still true today.

-Well that's it's it's all a it's all just a crock.
+It's all just a crock.

-You gotta have a 14-inch part in your hair.
+You've got to have a 14-inch part in your hair.

 You have to look good in a trench coat.

-Uh it's a business, that's one of the requirements.
+That's one of the requirements.

-Here's an it try try being the best reporter in the world and looking average, and you'll never be seen.
+Try being the best reporter in the world and looking average, and you'll never be seen.

 Welcome to the EIB Network Open Line Friday.